evkx/evkx.github.io/content/models/smart/hash3/hash3_Brabus/_index.md

 ## Performance

 The Smart #3 Brabus delivers a solid performance with a maximum power of 315 kW (428 hp / 422 bhp) and a total torque of 543 Nm (401 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 3.7 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 3.7 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, Range, and Charging